Aoxuan Lee: 2013–2018: Studying abroad

 In 2013, Lee was invited to attend the 8th National Congress of the National Electronic Keyboard Music Association in Japan, and the president granted Lee "the first foreigner in the National Electronic Keyboard Music Association of Japan".
 In 2014, he enrolled in the composition department of the Showa Academia Musicae in Japan.
 He began his four-year "student player" career.
 In 2015, he participated in the Yamaha Electone Ginza competition in Japan.
 After that, this event was published in the professional magazine Electone in Japan.
 In 2016, he participated in the Amabile Organ Contest in Japan.
 The contest was "Beijing Good News to the Border Village", it once again set a record and he became the first foreigner to play Chinese works since the creation in the competition.
 In August 2016, he was invited to participate in the China and Japan electronic organ concert.
 At the Tokyo Olympic Center], he and his Japanese violinist Runa Matsuura played their original music work "Miss You".
 On November 13, he was invited to attend the 12th Japan Electronic Keyboard National Conference and he gave a speech in Japanese at the conference, becoming the first Chinese to stage a personal speech at the conference stage.
 In 2017, he participated in the "K" International Music Composer Competition.
 His entry was a piano solo piece which was divided into three movements.
-The solo was performed by a Japanese pianist, Siba kaito, and the work won the Best Composition Award.
+The solo was performed by a Japanese pianist, Siba Kaito, and the work won the Best Composition Award.
 In September of the same year, he was invited to attend the 13th Japan Electronic Keyboard National Conference "Young Electronic Organ Players Concert".
 Lee played the Chinese famous "Spring Festival Overture" and the original music "Physical", which became the only foreign performance in the concert.
 After four years of studying abroad, Lee's semester grades were recognized by university teachers and he also received four consecutive years of scholarships.
-In 2016 and 2017, his deeds were published in school propaganda books.
+In 2016 and 2017, his deeds were published in school propaganda books.In March 2017, Lee signed as a songwriter with Ocean Butterflies.
+In October of the same year, he signed with Song & Smile Co., Ltd. and Innovation Creative Co., Ltd. in Japan.